yoember/yoember.github.io/index.md

 ---
 layout: home
-last_modified_at: 20/12/2019
+last_modified_at: 06/04/2020
-meta_datetime: '2019-12-20'
+meta_datetime: '2020-04-06'
-meta_published: '20 Dec 2019'
+meta_published: '4 Apr 2020'
-title: 'Ember.js Tutorial - From beginner to advance'
+title: 'Ember.js Octane Tutorial - From beginner to advance'
 identifier: 'library-app'
-ember_cli_version: '3.4'
+ember_cli_version: '3.17'
-ember_version: '3.4'
+ember_version: '3.17'
-node_version: '12.14.0'
+node_version: '12.16.1'
 ---
 # Ember.js Tutorial
-## Building a complex web application with Ember.js&nbsp;3
+## Building a complex web application with Ember.js Octane
 <p class="blog-post-meta">Latest update: <time datetime="{{ page.meta_datetime }}" itemprop="datePublished">{{ page.meta_published }}</time> • <span itemprop="author" itemscope itemtype="http://schema.org/Person"><span itemprop="name"><a href='http://zoltan.nz'>Zoltan</a></span></span></p>

 Welcome!
 This is an [Ember.js tutorial](https://yoember.com) from the absolute beginner level.
 (At the end of the course we touch some advanced topic.)
-This tutorial is up-to-date in 2019 as well and compatible with Ember v2 and Ember v3.
-Please note, we use Ember v3.4, which is a long term support version.
-(I would recommend to play with this version at the moment, because we will use Firebase in this course and the latest version of Firebase supports only Ember v3.4 or earlier.)
+This tutorial is continously improved and updated.
+The demo application is already updated to Ember Octane (v3.17).
+The work on documentation below is in progress and will be updated in the next couple of days to cover the latest Ember.js.

 Please check the [Live Demo](https://library-app.firebaseapp.com) page and play with the app what we are going to build together.

 * Live demo: [library-app.firebaseapp.com](https://library-app.firebaseapp.com/)

 You can clone the original repository from GitHub and launch on your desktop anytime.
+(Already updated to Ember Octane.)

 * Original repo: [https://github.com/zoltan-nz/library-app](https://github.com/zoltan-nz/library-app)